 Like, one that answers their phone and doesn’t try to brush you off with “someone will come tomorrow, Inshallah”.
 Ideally, you will need an English speaking concierge or security officer or a caretaker (or whatever else they call him), available on-site.
 Also, a second contact point would be good (for emergency situations, if the concierge is for any reason not available).

-7. What is the minimum duration of the rental contract, and payment terms?
+7. What is the minimum duration of rental contract, and payment terms?

 If you scroll through property rental pages, you will find many properties listed at a suspiciously low price.
 It might happen that once you enquire they’ll tell you that the minimum duration of your contract is 2 years.
 Sometimes they also write “1 month free”, but the contract is actually for 13 months, not 12.
-So basically once you complete 1 year (paying full), they’ll give you a free month 😉 When it comes to payment terms, usually post-dated cheques are required, and this is fine.
+So basically once you complete 1 year (paying full), they’ll give you a free month 😉 When it comes to payment terms, usually post-dated cheques are required, which is a standard practice in Qatar.
 If you prefer to pay cash, you need to make this kind of arrangement with your landlord upfront.

 8. How would they deal with a situation where you’re forced to move urgently?

-A typical rental agreement states that in case you have to terminate it before its finishing date, some sort of penalty is due.
+A typical rental agreement states that in case you have to terminate it before its end date, some sort of penalty is due.
 This, however, can be negotiated.
 A lot of people don’t do it, because they simply don’t know that’s an option.
-To give you an example, we had 2 months of penalty mentioned in our last contract, but ended up paying only a small amount of money, because we managed to find another tenant to move in our place, and we handled the villa maintenance (painting the walls, cleaning, etc.) ourselves.
+To give you an example, we had 2 months of penalty mentioned in our villa contract but ended up paying only a small amount of money, because we managed to find another tenant to move in our place, and we handled the villa maintenance (painting the walls, cleaning, etc.) ourselves.

 9. What’s the parking situation?